Get auto insurance that’s right for you

 British Columbia and Manitoba

-In all other provinces and territories (Alberta, New Brunswick, Newfoundland and Labrador, Northwest Territories, Nova Scotia, Ontario, Prince Edward Island or the Yukon) all car insurance is available only from private insurance companies like The Co-operators.
+In Alberta, New Brunswick, Newfoundland and Labrador, Northwest Territories, Nova Scotia, Ontario, Prince Edward Island and the Yukon, auto insurance is mandatory and available from private insurance companies like The Co-operators.

 Find a Financial Advisor